 “This amendment shall provide interoperability, coexistence, backward compatibility, and fairness with deployed OCB (Outside the Context of a BSS) devices.”

-In other words, IEEE next generation V2X technology (IEEE 802.11bd) will have fair same-channel coexistence with DSRC, and will be interoperable and backward compatible with DSRC.
+In other words, IEEE next generation V2X technology (IEEE 802.11bd) will have fair same-channel coexistence with DSRC and will be interoperable and backward compatible with DSRC.

 Furthermore, this vision is extensible to further generations.
 A future extension of IEEE 802.11p and IEEE 802.11bd will also be able to achieve fair, same-channel co-existence, interoperability, and backward compatibility with previous generations.
 Backward compatibility across generations of IEEE 802.11 technology is fundamentally based on use of a common packet preamble and channel access mechanism.

-The IEEE 802.11 WG vision of V2X technology evolution ensures that investments in DSRC are protected over the long lifetimes of automotive on-board units (OBUs) and roadside units (RSUs).
+The IEEE 802 vision of V2X technology evolution ensures that investments in DSRC are protected over the long lifetimes of automotive on-board units (OBUs) and roadside units (RSUs).
 This protection is critical for encouraging DSRC deployments today and in the near future.
 By contrast, any proposals that threaten to impair these investments will discourage deployment and delay the realization of societal benefits from this spectrum.

 5GAA vision of V2X technology evolution: